Cardi B Apologizes for Detailing Large Thanksgiving Gathering

-Cardi B Apologizes for Detailing Large Thanksgiving Gathering: 'I Wasn't Trying to Offend'
+Cardi B Apologizes for Posting About Large Thanksgiving Gathering: 'I Wasn't Trying to Offend'

 Cardi B understands that her holiday celebration might have ruffled some feathers.
 The 28-year-old "WAP" rapper previously took to her Instagram Stories to share videos of her large family gathering for Thanksgiving.